-- (6) If the contract has not already been settled, the buyer may terminate the contract if- - (a) the seller has not complied with subsection (1); or

-- (b) the lot the subject of the contract is not residential property and the seller has not complied with subsection (5). - (7) The seller does not fail to comply with subsection (1) merely because the disclosure statement, although substantially complete as at the day the contract is entered into, contains inaccuracies.
+- (g) must identify the regulation module proposed to apply to the scheme; and - (h) must include other matters prescribed under the regulation module applying to the scheme. - (3) The disclosure statement must be signed by the seller. - (4) The disclosure statement must be substantially complete. - (5) If the contract has not already been settled, the buyer may terminate the contract if the seller has not complied with subsection (1). - (6) The seller does not fail to comply with subsection (1) merely because the disclosure statement, although substantially complete as at the day the contract is entered into, contains inaccuracies.